SneakyBrian/torsniff/README.md

-torsniff-search - a sniffer that sniffs torrents from BitTorrent network
+torsniff - a sniffer that sniffs torrents from BitTorrent network
 ======================================

 **English** | [简体中文](./README-zh.md)

 ## Introduction
-torsniff-search is a torrent sniffer, it sniffs torrents that people are using to download movies, music, docs, games and so on from BitTorrent network.
+torsniff is a torrent sniffer, it sniffs torrents that people are using to download movies, music, docs, games and so on from BitTorrent network.

-A torrent has valuable information, so you can use torsniff-search to build your own torrent database(e.g: The Pirate Bay), or to do data mining and analyzing.
+A torrent has valuable information, so you can use torsniff to build your own torrent database(e.g: The Pirate Bay), or to do data mining and analyzing.

 ## Installation

-Just download latest torsniff-search from [releases](https://github.com/fanpei91/torsniff-search/releases) directly.
+Just download latest torsniff from [releases](https://github.com/fanpei91/torsniff/releases) directly.

 ## Usage

 ```
-$ ./torsniff-search -h
+$ ./torsniff -h

 Usage:
-  torsniff-search [flags]
+  torsniff [flags]

 Flags:
   -a, --addr string        listen on given address (default all, ipv4 and ipv6)
-  -h, --help               help for torsniff-search
+  -h, --help               help for torsniff
   -f, --friends int        max fiends to make with per second (default 500)
   -e, --peers int          max peers to connect to download torrents (default 400)
   -p, --port uint16        listen on given port (default 6881)